xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

   - "physicalDevice" is always `VK_NULL_HANDLE`.
   - "pLayerName" is always a valid layer name.
   - This function never fails.

-The introspection functions are not used by the desktop loader.

 It must also define and export these functions once for each layer in the library: